Compare Business Energy Prices Today!

 For energy contracts which started on or after 30 April 2015, Ofgem have reduced the maximum notice period for terminating a micro business contract from 90 to 30 days.
-Smaller businesses are also required to be told by their current energy supplier around 60 days before a fixed-term ends how much energy they use each year, and provide them with details on how the price of their current deal compares with the new prices.
+Smaller businesses are also required to be notified by their current energy supplier around 60 days before a fixed-term ends how much energy they use each year, and provide them with details on how the price of their current contract compares with the new prices.

-With this information available, it should make it easier for you to be able to compare the deals and prices provided by other suppliers when the current contract ends.
-Our energy experts at Exchange Utility can help you by comparing the energy suppliers we work with to find you a better deal by either calling us on 0800 9777 000 or by filling in the form above.
+With this information available, it should make it easier for you to be able to compare the tariffs and prices provided by other suppliers when the current contract ends.
+Our energy experts at Exchange Utility can help you by comparing the energy suppliers we work with to find you a better plan by either calling us on 0800 9777 000 or by filling in the form above.